-One day, during all these machinations, I received an informal fax from a senior civil servant at MoD.
+One day during all those machinations about the closure of RAF Scampton, I received a fax from a senior civil servant at MoD.
 The official told me that she was drafting an answer to a PQ (Parliamentary Question).
-The question was a common one: "How much do the Red Arrows cost?"
+The question was a common one: "How much does it cost to run the Red Arrows?"
 The PQ, addressed to the Minister for the Armed Forces, had come from a member of the public.
 Normally questions to MinAF didn't come my way: they were, as they say, well above my pay grade.
 The civil servant told me that she had been advised by "someone in the RAF" to ask me the question; that suggested to me that the "someone" either had great confidence in me or was merely passing the buck.
-However, an answer was required very quickly and, since the whole of the Red Arrows were on block leave, I had to dream up a response.
+However, an answer was required very quickly and, since the whole of the Red Arrows were on block leave at the time, I had to dream up a response pronto.

 There was an official announcement from MoD on 26 August 1995.
 The Red Arrows were to be based temporarily at the RAF College Cranwell for up to two years while the MoD searched for a permanent home for the Team.
 That curiously worded MoD release included the following, which I reproduce unedited: